openfin/platform-api-project-seed/README.md

 ##### left-menu
 Provides examples of the following functionality:
 * Adding a View to an existing Window
-* Adding a Context View that makes use of shared context and shared messaging if there is more than one view of that type
+* Adding a View that makes use of shared context if there is more than one view of that type
 * Adding a View in a new Window
-* Adding a Context View in a new Window so that it is not linked to the main window.
-* Saving the Window's current Layout
-* Restoring the Window's current Layout
 * Creating a regular OpenFin Window
 * Saving/Restoring Platform Snapshots
 * Applying a preset arrangement on the current window (Grid, Tabs, Rows, Columns)

 ##### title-bar-main
 Provides examples of the following functionality:
-* Draggable area
-* Close/Maximize/Minimize buttons
+* Same button functionality as title-bar-common (except clone)
 * When you close the window it saves a snapshot of the layout for all windows before closing the whole application.
 * If the window is being closed because you have dragged the last view out of the main window into another window it adds a default view and doesn't close the window.
 If you want to have layout support in the main window then you must have at least one default view that you always want displayed or you have a main window without layout support.
 * If only one view remains in the main window then it removes the close icon via the custom class in the [main window visual customization](styles/frame-styles-window-main.css) stylesheet and removes it when more than one view exists.